backstage/backstage/docs/integrations/github/discovery.md

 - **`organization`**:
   Name of your organization account/workspace.
   If you want to add multiple organizations, you need to add one provider config each.
+- **`validateLocationsExist`** _(optional)_:
+  Whether to validate locations that exist before emitting them.
+  This option avoids generating locations for catalog info files that do not exist in the source repository.
+  Defaults to `false`.
+  Due to limitations in the GitHub API's ability to query for repository objects, this option cannot be used in conjunction with wildcards in the `catalogPath`.
 - **`schedule`** _(optional)_:
   - **`frequency`**:
     How often you want the task to run.
 The system does its best to avoid overlapping invocations.